dnguyen000/stock-market-movement-prediction/README.md

 | Specificity (DOWN) | 0.397 | 0.560 |
 | Macro F1 | 0.51 | 0.50 |

-**Interpretation.** The loose rule produces a higher F1 but achieves it by predicting UP more often — catching more actual UP days (recall 0.628) at the cost of missing DOWN days (specificity 0.397).
-The strict rule is the mirror image: predicts UP less often, catches more DOWN days (specificity 0.560), at the cost of UP recall (0.463).
+**Interpretation.** The "tie → UP" rule produces a higher F1 by predicting UP more often — catching more actual UP days (recall 0.628) at the cost of missing DOWN days (specificity 0.397).
+The "tie → DOWN" rule is the mirror image: predicts UP less often, catches more DOWN days (specificity 0.560), at the cost of UP recall (0.463).
 Precision is essentially identical (0.567 vs 0.568) — when either rule says UP, it is correct equally often.
-Macro-averaged F1 (which treats both classes equally) is functionally identical between the two rules (~0.50), confirming that the two configurations sit at the same overall predictive ceiling and differ only in **which class absorbs the errors**.
+Macro F1 is functionally identical between the two rules (~0.50), confirming that the two configurations sit at the same overall predictive ceiling and differ only in **which class absorbs the errors**.

-This is a concrete example of why single-class F1 is misleading on imbalanced targets: the same underlying model can produce F1 of 0.574 or 0.478 depending on a single threshold choice, without any change in actual predictive ability.
-We retain the loose rule (≥ 2) as our reported "best F1" configuration for consistency with the primary metric, but the strict rule is the more honest representation of the model's balanced classification capability.
+This independently reproduces the class-bias pattern seen at the per-model grid search level: the same underlying model can produce F1 of 0.574 or 0.478 depending on a single tie-breaking choice, without any change in actual predictive ability.
+We report the "tie → UP" rule as the primary best-F1 configuration for consistency with the headline metric, while noting the "tie → DOWN" rule reflects the model's balanced classification capability more honestly.

-**Seasonal breakdown (loose rule, ≥ 2 of 4):**
+**Seasonal breakdown (tie → UP):**

 | Season | n (test samples) | F1 (UP) |
 |---|---|---|